 For DLM resources please refer to the OSDE OAAP webpage and the DLM Oklahoma webpage.
-If you would like more support, please reach out to Caroline Misner, caroline.misner@sde.ok.gov or Kristen Coleman, kristen.coleman@sde.ok.gov.
+If you would like more support, please reach out to, assessments@sde.ok.gov or Kristen Coleman, kristen.coleman@sde.ok.gov.

 Question 14.
 "What is the difference between "short-term" and "long-term?"
-What would be the factors or qualities that help determine short or long term?
+What would be the factors or qualities that help determine short or long-term?
 What would be the differences in the alternate academic standards?"